SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

  2. Antenna command
  3. Transmit test command
  4. Si91x_calibration_write command
- 5. reset the board
+ 5. Reset the board
  6. Issue the initialisation command again
  7. Antenna command
- 8. Transmit test command.
+ 8. Transmit test command

 The change in the Transmit power will be observed on the display of the spectrum analyzer.

-Below is the link for the [calibration application note](https://www.silabs.com/documents/public/application-notes/an1436-siwx917-qms-crystal-calibration-application-note.pdf)
+Refer to the [calibration application note](https://www.silabs.com/documents/public/application-notes/an1436-siwx917-qms-crystal-calibration-application-note.pdf) for more information.

-**Here are the few examples for the si91x_calibration_write in channel 1, 6 and 11.**
+**Here are the few examples for the si91x_calibration_write in channel 1, 6, and 11.**

 **For channel 1**